//

 free

 The entry-level tier for testing and evaluation.
-Requests are preemptable -- they may be interrupted to make room for higher-priority traffic.
 Rate limits are low (10,000 tokens/minute, 64 requests/minute).
 Streaming is enabled; batching is disabled.
 Projects on the free tier are limited to 2 endpoints and 2 models.

 cpu_amd_optimized